 Besides the delicious recipes pumpkin is able to provide, there are plenty of health benefits associated with it.

-Main Ingredients You Need for Pumpkin Curry Recipe
+Main Ingredients You Need for this healthy recipe

 - curry paste, 2 -3 Tbsp